smukher2/Shradha_Mukherjee_Resume/README.md

  Cutaneous and Ocular Toxicology Travel Grant Award Association for Research in Vision and Ophthalmology, for presentation on lead (Pb) toxicity in retina Fort Lauderdale, FL, U.S.                                                                                                                                                                  2009

-## Select Publications †first author *corresponding author
+## Publications †first author *corresponding author
 Articles as listed on PubMed https://www.ncbi.nlm.nih.gov/pubmed/?term=Shradha+Mukherjee and open access link to full text of articles are provided below.